A City of Edmonton program that provides free monthly transit passes to individuals who are homeless or are at high risk of homelessness.

 The original five agencies were youth-serving agencies that wanted to address the impact of fare evasion tickets for youth in high-risk situations.
 When the program expanded to adults, the City of Edmonton invited agencies which offered drop-in day shelter services to adults who are homeless or at risk of homelessness in different geographical locations.

 While both programs aim to improve access to transit, PATH specifically targets vulnerable individuals who are homeless or who are at high risk of becoming homeless.
 The PATH Program is administered with the support of 10 social service agencies in Edmonton.

 The Ride Transit Program (Low Income Transit Pass) provides a discounted monthly pass for registered individuals who fall below the Low Income Cut Off (LICO) threshold.
 The price of the monthly Ride Transit Program pass will remain at $35 ($34 effective February 1, 2020).

 No. Each program has its own eligibility criteria.
 The overall goal of Ride Transit Program and PATH is to identify and allocate passes based on need.

 In 2016, PATH evolved out of the Youth Transit Access Project.
-The City of Edmonton, MAPS Alberta, the High Risk Youth Initiative with the Government of Alberta and five youth-serving agencies (Boyle Street Education Centre, iHuman Youth Services, Native Counselling Services of Alberta, Old Strathcona Youth Society and Youth Empowerment Support Services) worked together to distribute 100 monthly youth transit passes.
-The project was successful and it further expanded in November 2016 to include vulnerable youth and adults.
+The City of Edmonton, MAPS Alberta, the High Risk Youth Initiative with the Government of Alberta and 5 youth-serving agencies (Boyle Street Education Centre, iHuman Youth Services, Native Counselling Services of Alberta, Old Strathcona Youth Society and Youth Empowerment Support Services) worked together to distribute 100 monthly youth transit passes.
+The project was successful and it expanded in November 2016 to include vulnerable youth and adults.